-Topical repellents are usually found in sprays and lotions, and most commonly contain a chemical called DEET.
-DEET is approved by the U.S. Environmental Protection Agency (EPA), and is the active ingredient in these sprays and lotions.
+Topical repellents are usually found in spray and lotion formulas that most commonly contain DEET, a chemical approved by the U.S. Environmental Protection Agency (EPA) as the active ingredient.
 It is proven to prevent or decrease mosquito bites, as well as problems with ticks and chiggers.
 It is widely considered the most effective insect repellent available on the market.
-Repellents containing DEET usually are manufactured to contain up to 35 percent DEET (but can contain up to 100% concentrations), and, for adult use, can last usually up to 8 hours.
-Products with lower concentrations of DEET can provide anywhere from 1 to 5 hours of protection.
-Repellents with DEET concentration of 10 to 30 percent are approved for use on children between the ages of 2 and 12 by the American Academy of Pediatrics.
+Repellents containing DEET usually are manufactured to contain up to 35% DEET (but can contain up to 100% concentrations), and, for adult use, can last up to eight hours.
+Products with lower concentrations of DEET can provide anywhere from one to five hours of protection.
+Repellents with DEET concentration of 10% to 30% are approved for use on children between the ages of 2 and 12 by the American Academy of Pediatrics.

-While DEET has been tested as safe for human use, it is recommended that you avoid using DEET-based products of any concentration on infants under 6 months of age.
+While DEET has been tested as safe for human use, it is recommended that you avoid using DEET-based products of any concentration on infants under six months of age.

-Always store insect repellents safely out of reach of small children in a utility closet or similar locked structure.
+Always store insect repellents in a utility closet or similar locked structure, safely out of reach of small children.

-Picaridin is a more recent addition to insect repellents found in the U.S. market and is said to provide effectiveness close to that of DEET.
+Picaridin is a more recent addition to insect repellents found in the U.S. market.
+It is said to provide effectiveness similar to that of DEET.
 More and more product lines are beginning to contain this ingredient.
 Picaridin-based products are said to repel mosquitoes, flies, ticks, fleas and chiggers.

 Natural topical repellents often use naturally occurring chemicals found in oils from eucalyptus, spearmint or peppermint, pennyroyal and tea trees.
-Oil of lemon eucalyptus is found naturally in eucalyptus leaves and twigs and has been a natural bug repellent for decades.
-According to the EPA, like most plant oils, oil of lemon eucalyptus does not cause any adverse effects that may occur from using repellents with DEET.
+Oil of lemon eucalyptus is found naturally in eucalyptus leaves and twigs and has been a used as a bug repellent for decades.
+According to the EPA, like most plant oils, oil of lemon eucalyptus does not cause any of the adverse effects that may occur from using repellents with DEET.
 These products usually contain around 30 to 40 percent of the active ingredient.

 Like oil of lemon eucalyptus, citronella oil has been used for more than 50 years as a repellent.
 It repels insects by masking the carbon dioxide on skin to which insects are drawn.
-Citronella oil is most commonly found in insect repelling candles but also is the active ingredient in some products that you apply directly to skin, such as lotions, gels, sprays and towelettes.
-Topical citronella products often need to be reapplied more frequently than other products because it evaporates quickly.
+Citronella oil is most commonly found in insect-repelling candles but also is the active ingredient in some products that you apply directly to skin, such as lotions, gels, sprays and towelettes.
+Because they evaporate quickly, topical citronella products often need to be reapplied more frequently than other products.

 Always choose an EPA-registered product that provides protection duration on the product label.